The Stories Behind the Songs

 Jug Band Music The single’s B-side is a John Sebastian composition from The Lovin’ Spoonful’s “Daydream” album.
-It’s a rollicking performance despite the limited highs, yet the Dream got some radio exposure on this side as well.
+It’s a rollicking performance despite the limited highs, and the Dream got some radio exposure on this side as well.
 Rob handles the lead vocal.

 ..."The B-side of our platter"